Soccer-Leicester's Vardy scores at both ends in 2-2 draw with Burnley | Sports-Games

 Soccer-Leicester's Vardy scores at both ends in 2-2 draw with Burnley

-Leicester dominated proceedings in the second half but found it difficult to break down Burnley, who defended resolutely and resorted to the odd cynical foul to break their momentum.
-However, with five minutes left in the game, Vardy made the breakthrough again when he used his pace to entice Pope into no man's land before rounding the keeper and side-footing the ball into an empty net from a narrow angle to make it 2-2.
+Chris Wood nearly won it for Burnley at the end with a stoppage time goal but the header was disallowed by VAR for offside but Dyche said the result was a point gained rather than two points dropped.
+"We've got to turn good performances into more than just a point.

-Burnley was denied their first Premier League win of the season at Leicester City as Jamie Vardy scored their own goal before following it up with two equalisers in a 2-2 draw at the King Power Stadium on Saturday.
+Burnley were denied their first Premier League win of the season at Leicester City as Jamie Vardy scored an own goal before following it up with two equalisers in a 2-2 draw at the King Power Stadium on Saturday.

 "We showed a really good reaction but conceded too early to go 2-1 behind.
 You have to give credit to Burnley and some of the blocks (they made).
 "We didn't make the keeper work as much as we would have liked but we just failed to make the finish...
 They made some great blocks to stop (Vardy) from getting a hat-trick."